Absent Freeholder and Leaking Flats

 A response also came from the Council’s Housing Standards but that only confirmed what steps were carried out in 2005 and that I had been informed that nothing further could be done.
 As far as they were concerned, the case was closed!

 I still felt that our situation hadn’t been properly addressed under the circumstances so I again wrote to the Council Leader and copied in Baroness Andrews asking why, when she had stated that the powers of the Council were increased under the Housing Act 1988 and we didn’t need to be a council tenant for the Council to take action, why was our situation not being pursued?

-I also drew attention to the ‘prejudical to health’ element of the initial notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!
+I also drew attention to the ‘prejudical to health’ element of the first notices sent to the managing agents by the Community Protection Officer and said that surely having no lights on the stairwell would come under the Council’s remit especially as a resident had sustained two broken ankles as a result!

 I finished by asking why there was no available legislation to impose immediate penalties on the managing parties.

-I received no further reply from either the council or Baroness Andrews so, in attempt to get the other lessees to assist, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
+I received no further reply from either the council or Baroness Andrews so, in attempt to get the other lessees to help, we returned to our solicitor who sent a letter to each of them (at least those we had alternative addresses for) of our concerns that the lease obligations had not been fulfilled by the landlord and his managing agents.
 I had also established that the block buildings insurance had lapsed and if there should be a fire there would be no money to repair or reinstate the building, affecting all their interests.
 They were all asked to take the matter up with their own lenders as soon as possible.

 The letter went on to state that there was clearly an urgent need to repair various parts of the building and three points were highlighted: